 The Morgan State University Counseling Center provides LGBT-affirming individual and couples counseling as part of its services to Morgan students.

-The Coming Out Group, sponsored by the Counseling Center, is a confidential support/counseling group for students in any stage of the coming out process.
+The Coming Out/LGBTQ Support Group, sponsored by the Counseling Center, is a confidential support/counseling group for students in any stage of the coming out process.
 This group has met for 8 semesters and is open to new and returning members.
-Contact Claudia Leight, counselor, for more information (email@example.com).
+Contact Claudia Leight, counselor, for more information (firstname.lastname@example.org).

 R.A.P.P.
-(Real AIDS Prevention Program), sponsored by the Counseling Center, is a peer program for gay/bisexual men holds educational, enjoyable events with the goal of promoting condom use and sexer sex among men who has sex with men.
+(Real AIDS Prevention Program), sponsored by the Counseling Center, is a peer program for gay/same gender loving/bisexual men.
+The group holds educational, enjoyable events and discussions with the goal of promoting condom use and safer sex among men who have sex with men.
 This group is also known as SEXMe (Safe Experiences Xcite Me).
-Contact Claudia Leight (firstname.lastname@example.org).
+Contact Claudia Leight (email@example.com).

 Women's and Gender Studies Program (WGST) offers an academic minor with courses on sexuality and gender, and holds discussions and events throughout the semester.
 An academic symposium on Intersections of Sexuality, Gender, Race and Ethnicity is held every other year in March.
-The 2015 symposium will have the theme, "Masculinities", with keynote speakers and panels on a variety of issues related to this theme.
-Contact the WGST coordinator, Dr. Anika Simpson (email@example.com).
+The 2015 symposium had the theme, "Masculinities", with keynote speakers and panels on a variety of issues related to this theme.
+The WGST program sponsors several seminars and events throughout the year.
+Contact the WGST coordinator, Dr. Anika Simpson (firstname.lastname@example.org).

 - GLCCB (GLBT Community Center of Baltimore): The Gay, Lesbian, Bisexual, and Transgender Community Center of Baltimore and Central Maryland (GLCCB) seeks to achieve equality, understanding, and respect for the diversity of the greater Baltimore GLBT community while also providing quality support services, facilities, and professional resources for the development and well-being of individuals and groups.